Aryanpathak12002417/Chaabi-assigment-submission/README.md

 ## About The Site 📑

 The Name of the site is Touch Typing.
-This website only focous on 8 key(mentioned in the assigmnet).
+This website only focus on 8 key(mentioned in the assigmnet).
-It Help user to increase his typing speed by thrwing new word every time.
+It Help user to increase his typing speed by throwing new word every time.
 It measures users accuracy, word-per-minute and key-per-5 miniutes

 ## Components

-Below Are The Component used
+Below are the Component used

 ### `Typing`